Hotels near Versluis/dickenson

 Are there extended-stay hotels near Versluis/dickenson?

-Yes — several extended-stay hotels are available near Versluis/dickenson.
-Home2 Suites by Hilton Kalamazoo Downtown (2.34 mi) offers a full kitchen and on-site laundry.
-Staybridge Suites Kalamazoo by IHG (5.37 mi) offers a full kitchen and on-site laundry.
+Yes — Home2 Suites by Hilton Kalamazoo Downtown (2.34 mi, from $158/night) and Staybridge Suites Kalamazoo by IHG (5.37 mi, from $169/night) are all extended-stay properties near Versluis/dickenson, with full kitchens and on-site laundry.

 Are there budget-friendly hotels near Versluis/dickenson?